Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIV. Startup-Shutdown Scripts/README.md

 ---

-## 2. ⚙️ Configuring the Startup/Shutdown Script in Group Policy
+## ⚙️ 2.
+Configuring the Startup/Shutdown Script in Group Policy

-After creating the scripts, they can be configured in the Group Policy Management Console (GPMC) to apply to the desired systems.
-This ensures that the scripts run automatically during system startup or shutdown.
+Having authored the necessary scripts, I configured them within the "Startup" and "Shutdown" sections of the Computer Configuration in our central IT GPO.
+By linking this GPO to the "Employees" OU, I have ensured that these scripts now run automatically on all targeted systems during their boot and shutdown sequences.

 📸 **Configuring the Startup/Shutdown Script in Group Policy**